 Many different types of milling have been developed, and each type uses its own milling tools to remove material and shape the workpiece.
 Thread milling uses toothed cutting tools that are different from other milling tools.
 Some types of milling can be performed manually by moving the cutting tool using handwheels, but other types must be performed using a CNC milling machine.
 Thread milling requires the use of a CNC milling machine, as there are three coordinated movements of the tool to the workpiece.
 The tool has a constant rotational speed, and it moves at a constant z-axis (vertical) progression while having a circular path in the x-y (horizontal) plane to cut threads.
 Some other milling types require rotation of the tool together with movement predominantly in only one direction with the workpiece, such as end milling.

-What Are the Types of Thread Milling Cutters?
+The Types of Thread Milling Cutters

 Just as the holes that may exist in components are varied, the thread mill cutting tools are also varied.
 Different designs of cutters are suitable for different applications.
 Three main types are explained below: